top of page

 Design Insight #3: Gallery Curation as Interior Design

 This home isn't decorated with art.
-It's designed around art.
-Pieces hang with intention.
-Spacing matters.
-Sight lines are considered.
+It's designed around it.

 Why This Matters